SimonChong/Linny/README.md

 ## Features

 * Serves one ad or ad campaign
-* Measures ad views and click-through conversions
+* Measures ad views and click-throughs
+* Measures any number of conversion landing pages
-* Simple click-through link taging and generation
+* Simple click-through link tagging and generation

 ## Principles